Approximant: Examples and related

-For places of articulation further back in the mouth, languages do not contrast voiced fricatives and approximants.
-Therefore, the IPA allows the symbols for the voiced fricatives to double for the approximants, with or without a lowering diacritic.
+The syllabic fricatives found in some languages (sometimes referred to as "apical vowels", particularly in Sinological circles, as they behave like vowels phonologically) have also been reported to have similar features to spirant approximants, being approximant-like in their articulation.

-Occasionally, the glottal "fricatives" are called approximants, since /[h]/ typically has no more frication than voiceless approximants, but they are often phonations of the glottis without any accompanying manner or place of articulation.
+Gutturals

-Central approximants
+For places of articulation further back in the mouth, from uvular to epiglottal (which may be grouped under the umbrella term guttural consonants), languages do not contrast voiced fricatives and approximants.
+Therefore, the assigned symbols in the IPA for the voiced fricatives of these places are typically also used for the approximants, and often without a lowering diacritic.

-Approximants with a dedicated IPA symbol are in bold.
-Letters shown with the lowered diacritic are often transcribed without it; the diacritic is used here to distinguish from their fricative counterparts.
+Occasionally, the glottal "fricatives" are described as approximants, since /[h]/ typically has no more frication than voiceless approximants (described in the section below), but they are often segmental phonations of the glottis without any accompanying manner or place of articulation.